by: Brandee Malcolm

 I know that many people will read the title of this article and think this is going to be a depressing story of one family’s journey with Autism.
 I hope that after you read this article you will think differently.
 I am not an overly religious person, I believe that god is there and he helps us along the way in our journey.
 I feel that god has definitely been there in my journey with autism.
 My son was diagnosed with Autism; two months shy of his third birthday.
 I like many other mothers of special needs children have been faced mourning the child they thought they had.
 I began our family’s journey with autism full force determined to bring my loss child back into the world of living.

-My son entered speech, developmental therapy and occupational therapy services.
+My son entered speech therapy, developmental therapy and occupational therapy services.
 I gained two wonderful friendships with two of his therapists.
 I still keep in contact with them today even though that was six years ago.
 My son entered preschool and with apprehension I let him go with tears in my eyes and fear in my heart.
 We were blessed to have such a wonderful preschool program and once again gained wonderful caring friendships.
 I do believe that god works in wonderful ways, and although at first I admit that I blamed god for giving me such a burden.
 I quickly learned that Autism gave me the insight to some beautiful friendships that have bloomed.
 I have the most amazing friends.

 My son enters different stages of his life and along the way I am learning just as much as he is.
 My son’s autism led me to be a mentor mom to other families who happen to be entering the beginning stages of this autistic challenge.
 I have grown so much as not only a mother but also as a woman.
 I have learned not to judge someone based on appearance.
 I have learned that quite honestly that no matter what you imagine life may be it is never perfect.
 I have learned that mothers no matter what situation they are faced with respect and care for one another.